DeepCloth: Neural Garment Representation for Shape and Style Editing: Learning the Garment Shape and Style Space

-Here $\mathcal{I}$ is the map with the value 1, and $\mathcal{DT}$ refers to the standard distance transform operation on the mask map.
-The transformed map, as shown in Fig.~\ref{fig:paramnet}, demonstrates how far a pixel is away from the map boundary, and the continuation of the transformed mask map makes it easy to be parameterized and learned from the decoder.
+Here $\mathcal{I}$ is the map with the value 1, and $\mathcal{DT}$ refers to the standard distance transform operation on the mask.
+The transformed mask, as shown in Fig.~\ref{fig:paramnet}, demonstrates how far a pixel is from the map boundary, and the continuation of the transformed mask makes it easy to be parameterized and learned from the decoder.
 Therefore, the decoder becomes $D_P^{1,2}(z_P)=Map_g^T, \mathcal{T}(Mask_g)$, and the loss functions are as follows:

-After the training phase of \ParamNet, the vectors in high-dimensional hidden space $z_P=E_P(M_g^T)$ encrypts the shape variations and characteristics of the T-posed garment shape.
-In order to extract the features from the high-dimensional hidden space, we compute the PCA subspace from the hidden space, and sample shape parameters $s_P=E_P(M_g^T)\in \mathbb{R}^{n}$ from the PCA subspace.
-In order to recover the T-posed garment shape from shape parameters, we reversely obtain the vector $z_P=PCA^{-1}(s_P)$ and perform the decoders to obtain the 2D representation $M_g$, and finally generate the garment mesh from it.
+After the training phase of \ParamNet, the vectors in high-dimensional hidden space $z_P=E_P(M_g^T)$ encrypt the shape variations and characteristics of the T-posed garment shape.
+To extract the features from the high-dimensional hidden space, we compute the PCA subspace from the hidden space, and sample shape parameters $s_P=E_P(M_g^T)\in \mathbb{R}^{n}$ from the PCA subspace.
+To recover the T-posed garment shape from shape parameters, we reversely obtain the vector $z_P=PCA^{-1}(s_P)$, perform the decoder operations to obtain the 2D representation $M_g$, and finally generate the garment mesh from it.

-The demonstration of our T-posed garment shape transition is shown in Fig.~\ref{fig:variation}, which shows that we can perform smooth shape transition from short-sleeve T-shirts to long-sleeve shirts, or from skirts to long dresses, by interpolating the shape parameters in the feature space.
-Benefiting from our UV-based representation with mask transformation, we could guarantee the continuity in transition process.
+The demonstration of our T-posed garment shape transition is shown in Fig.~\ref{fig:eval_dt}(a) and Fig.~\ref{fig:exp_param}, which shows that we can perform a smooth shape transition from short-sleeve T-shirts to long-sleeve shirts, or from skirts to long dresses by interpolating the shape parameters in the feature space.
+Benefiting from our UV-based representation with mask transformation, we guarantee the continuity in the transition process.
 The results also demonstrate the function of a general and flexible garment shape encoding and control framework.
+Although such editing is not strictly semantic (similar to the SMPL~\cite{SMPL:2015} model, which cannot control the shape of a specific body part), different PCA basis can still enable garment shape changes on different dimensions of a garment, as demonstrated in our video demo (1:34-1:54).
+Fig.~\ref{fig:eval_dt} shows an ablation study using the continuous $\mathcal{DT}$ operations; please refer to Sect.~\ref{sec:results} for more details.